decadenza/PAF-Plate-And-Face-Recognition/README.md

 ## PAF Plate and Face Recognition
 A complete GUI tool to recognize and detect plates and faces in video streaming and files.

-This software was tested on Linux Debian 9.
+This software was tested on _Linux Debian 9_.
 If you want to use it on other OS, you may use a virtual machine.

 # Installation
 Please run this commands: